-This project focuses on your role as interventionist.
+This project provides you with opportunity to meet the International Literacy Association (ILA) Standards for Reading Professionals (2010), ILA Standards 2, 3, 4 and 5.
+It focuses on your role as interventionist.
 As interventionist it is critical that you demonstrate strong background knowledge and understanding of ILA Standards 2, 3, 4 and 5.
 Specifically, this project will demonstrate your ability to work with students who struggle with reading and provide intensive, supplemental instruction to students who struggle with reading at all levels in pre-K-12.
-This project provides you with opportunity to meet ILA Standards 2, 3, 4 and 5 of the International Reading Association Standards for Reading Professionals (2010).
 It is a 2-part, closely supervised project designed (1) to document your planning, implementation and evaluation of diagnostic and corrective processes that place students on a learning continuum (ILA Standard 3), (2) to demonstrate your ability to develop and implement a curriculum to meet the specific needs of students who struggle with reading and writing (ILA Standard 2), (3) to demonstrate your ability to create a literate environment for students that foster reading and writing (ILA Standard 5), and (4) to demonstrate your ability to provide differentiated instruction and instructional materials and to use the linguistic, academic, and cultural experiences of students to teach in ways that are responsive to their needs and advocate for their learning (ILA Standard 4), and (5) to communicate results of assessments to specific individuals.

 - 1. Use assessments to determine proficiencies and difficulties of struggling readers and place them along a developmental continuum to impact their learning.
 (ILA Standards 3.1 & 3.2) - 2.
 Use in-depth assessment information to plan individual instruction for struggling readers.
 (ILA Standard 3.3) - 3.
 Demonstrate ability to select appropriate instructional strategies and curriculum materials and explain the evidence-base for selecting these practices and materials.
-(ILA Standards 2.2 & 2.3) - 4.
-Demonstrate ability to communicate assessment information to students, classroom teachers, parents, and colleagues.
+(ILA Standards 2.2 & 2.3)

+- 4. Demonstrate ability to communicate assessment information to students, classroom teachers, parents, and colleagues.
 (ILA Standard 3.4) - 5.
 Demonstrate an understanding of the ways in which diversity influences the reading and writing development of students, especially those who struggle with reading and writing.
 (ILA Standard 4.1) - 6.
 Provide differentiated instruction and instructional materials, including traditional print, digital, and online resources that capitalize on diversity.
-(ILA Standard 4.2)

-- 7. Provide students with linguistic, academic, and cultural experiences that are meaningful to their own life.
+(ILA Standard 4.2) - 7.
+Provide students with linguistic, academic, and cultural experiences that are meaningful to their own life.
 (ILA Standard 4.3) - 8.
 Create effective routines for students who struggle with reading and writing.
 (ILA Standard 5.3) - 9.
 Create supportive environments for students, such as arranging instructional areas to provide easy access to books and other instructional materials for individual students, especially English learners so that they have many opportunities to use English.
 (ILA Standards 5.1 & 5.2)